 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical fiction that was published by Thomas Dunne Books on October 14, 2014 and has 272 pages.
+This historical fiction is a eARC edition that was published by Thomas Dunne Books on October 14, 2014 and has 272 pages.

 Explore it on Goodreads or Amazon.